What Is Low-Frequency Hearing Loss

 Hearing aids programmed to amplify lower sounds without over-amplifying higher-pitched ones are the preferred treatment.
 Today’s hearing devices have a wide range of features, including Bluetooth connectivity, automatic programming, smartphone connectivity and more.
 Follow-up visits are crucial, as getting the right amplification requires some trial and error.

-The experts at Houston Hearing Center can help identify, diagnose and treat your hearing loss, loss-frequency or high.
+The experts at ENT & Allergy Associates can help identify, diagnose and treat your hearing loss, loss-frequency or high.
 Call today to schedule an appointment!

 Related Blogs